fhumbertodf/dicionario/Textos4.md

 People can travel to all parts of the world quickly and easily.
 The world is not really smaller, but it has become easy to get to faraway places.*

-## 63: Me.
+## 87 Television.

->*Article #87 Television
-Do you watch television?
+>*Do you watch television?
 My mother says that I watch too much television.
 I watch cartoons on Saturday mornings.
 Cartoons make me laugh.
 My brother and I each have our favorite cartoons.
 We have trouble deciding which cartoons we will watch.
 On Saturday afternoons,weliketowatchsports.
 Mybrotherreallylikestowatchbaseball, but usually my